Loosu ponnu: Other languages

+Besides Tamil films, loosu ponnu characters were also noted in Telugu films (known as 'pichi pilla').
+Known characters in Telugu films are:

+They were also noted in Kannada films with Nandini (Reeshma Nanaiah) in UI (2024).

 Criticism

 The loosu ponnu trope has received wide criticism for being misogynistic and regressive.
 Actress Madonna Sebastian has expressed her dislike for it, saying, "I think it is disrespectful and when people endorse it, even heroines, it becomes a dangerous trend."
 Aishwarya Rajesh has consciously avoided playing such roles, citing her preference for "sensible" roles.